By Arwa Lodhi

 In many popular films, animals play a key role: from the tiger in Life of Pi to Cheetah in Tarzan, some movies just wouldn’t be the same without them.
 However, these sentient beings may be suffering greatly as a result of their being used for our entertainment.

-But apparently, the AHA isn’t doing its job.
+Even a quick investigation reveals that the AHA isn’t living up to its promises to protect animals.
 The tiger in the Life of Pi was nearly drowned, and the email that expressed concern for the animal’s welfare was suppressed, as you can hear more about in the video above.

 The Hollywood Reporter goes on to list a whole range of horrific animal violence on film: